Hello. What can we help you with?

 About school collections

-OverDrive offers a growing catalog of millions of digital titles from thousands of publishers for children and young adults.
+OverDrive offers millions of juvenile and young adult titles from thousands of publishers.
 This K-12 catalog covers virtually all units of study for both curriculum and literacy engagement.
-We’re constantly working with new and existing publishers to add titles to the catalog.
+We’re constantly working to add titles from new and existing publishers to the catalog.

 Yes.
-With publisher permission, OverDrive can assist you in transferring content from another vendor to our platform.
-Please contact your Account Manager for more information.
+With publisher permission, we can help transfer content from another vendor to your OverDrive collection.

-No. You must subscribe to one of OverDrive’s services to access our catalog of titles.
+No. You must use OverDrive’s services to access our catalog of titles.

 We provide a variety of MARC record options for cataloging your digital content.
 OverDrive MARC Express offers ready-to-load minimal MARC records to your school at no cost.